CMS-A2-Group-J/A2/site.md

 5. Import **backup-new** into `live se plugin.ver` to migrate new content.
 Keep the **backup-old** for 30 days until deletion.

 ### Update Pages
-There are five pages on our wordpress website, here are decriptions of how to make update on those pages:
+There are five pages on our wordpress website, here are descriptions of how to make update on those pages:

 #### Home
 The Home Page utilizes the [Smart Slider 3](https://smartslider3.com/) plugin.
 You can customize the smart slider 3 plugin by going to the Smart Slider section of the Admin Dashboard.
 Click on the Home Page slider to edit it.
 You can customize the slides or add new slides.